Projects per year

 Abstract

-In low strain rate regions, extrapolation of incomplete instrumental earthquake records is a limitation for probabilistic seismic hazard analysis (PSHA).
-This limitation can be addressed by incorporating geologic and geodetic data into fault-based seismogenic sources, although it is not always clear how on-fault magnitude-frequency distributions should be described and, if the seismogenic layer is especially thick, how these sources should be extrapolated down-dip.
-We explore these issues in the context of a new PSHA for Malawi, where regional extensional rates are 0.5-2 mm/yr, the seismogenic layer is 30-40 km thick, the instrumental catalog is ~60 years long, and fault-based sources were recently collated in the Malawi Seismogenic Source Database.
-Furthermore, Malawi is one of several countries along the East African Rift where exposure to seismic hazard is growing, but PSHA typically considers instrumental records alone.
-We use stochastic event catalogs to explore different fault-source down-dip extents and magnitude-frequency distributions.
-These indicate that hazard levels are highest for a Gutenberg-Richter on-fault magnitude-frequency distribution, even at low probabilities of exceedance (2% in 50 years), whilst seismic hazard levels are also sensitive to how relatively short (<50 km) fault sources are extrapolated down-dip.
+Historical and instrumental earthquake catalogs in low strain rate regions are not necessarily indicative of the long-term spatio-temporal distribution of seismicity.
+This implies that probabilistic seismic hazard analysis (PSHA) should also consider geologic and geodetic data through fault-based seismogenic sources.
+However, it is not always clear how on-fault magnitude-frequency distributions (MFDs) should be described and, if the seismogenic layer is especially thick, how fault sources should be extrapolated down-dip.
+We explore these issues in the context of a new PSHA for Malawi, where regional extensional rates are 0.5–2 mm yr−1, the seismogenic layer is 30–40-km thick, the instrumental catalog is ∼60 yr long and fault-based sources were recently collated in the Malawi Seismogenic Source Model.
+Furthermore, Malawi is one of several countries along the East African Rift where exposure to seismic hazard is growing, but PSHA does not typically consider fault sources.
+We use stochastic event catalogs to explore different fault source down-dip extents and MFDs.
+Our PSHA indicates that hazard levels are highest for a Gutenberg–Richter on-fault MFD, even at low probabilities of exceedance (2 per cent in 50 yr), whilst seismic hazard levels are also sensitive to how relatively short (<50 km) fault sources are extrapolated down-dip.
 For sites close to fault sources (<40 km), seismic hazard levels are doubled compared to previous instrumental-seismicity based PSHA in Malawi.
-Cumulatively, these results highlight the need for careful fault source modelling in PSHA of low strain rate regions, and the need for new fault-based PSHA elsewhere in East Africa.
+Cumulatively, these results highlight the need for careful fault source modelling in PSHA of low strain rate regions and the need for new fault-based PSHA elsewhere in the East Africa Rift.

 Original language | English |